claforte/RayTracingWeekend.jl/README.md

 # Implementation details

-This Julia code is more complicated than required, for a few reasons:
-- I'm far from a Julia expert yet.
-Hopefully real experts will suggest improvements.
-- I optimized for execution speed rather than code simplicity.
-I also plan to support running on multi-thread and GPU, to see if I can match optimized SIMD C++/CUDA/ROCM performance.
+This Julia code is more complicated than required, because I optimized it for execution speed rather than code simplicity.
+I also plan to support running on GPU, to see if I can match optimized SIMD C++/CUDA/ROCM performance.

-So I:
-- tried to minimize memory allocations (allocation on the stack instead of the heap, e.g. using StaticArrays)
-- plan to pre-allocate groups of rays into tensors to support higher parallelism.
+So:
 - We're using parameterized floating-point types (thanks @woclass!), which allows us to switch between Float32 and Float64 calculations, but makes the code somewhat more complex...
-- using Vec3 for both C++'s `Vec3` and `Color`.
+- We're using Vec3 for both C++'s `Vec3` and `Color`.
+- I tried to minimize memory allocations (allocation on the stack instead of the heap, e.g. using StaticArrays)
+- I plan to pre-allocate groups of rays into tensors to support higher parallelism (but only after I exhausted less intrusive low-level optimizations, to be fair against the SIMD-optimized C++ implementation that doesn't go to that extent)

 If you're interested in the performance details and the latest optimizations, please:
 1. participate in this discussion: https://discourse.julialang.org/t/ray-tracing-in-a-week-end-julia-vs-simd-optimized-c